-Connally received his MFA in Photography from Cranbrook Academy of Art.
-In June 2015, he conducted a residency at The Banff Centre for the Arts in Alberta, Canada.
-He was recently awarded a Professional Fellowship in Photography from The Virginia Museum of Fine Arts, and has artwork in the permanent collection of Cranbrook Art Museum.
-Connally teaches photography and video art at Virginia Commonwealth University.
+Connally received his MFA in Photography from Cranbrook Academy of Art (MI) and his BFA from Virginia Commonwealth University.
+In 2017, he presented a lecture on his Lake Elster Series at the Society of Photographic Education’s National Conference.
+He was a resident at Banff Centre for the Arts in Alberta, Canada, and was awarded a Professional Fellowship from The Virginia Museum of Fine Arts.
+He has presented his work in exhibitions and lectures across the United States and Canada, has artwork in the permanent collection of Cranbrook Art Museum, and is an Instructor of Art at VCU.

 For more information, please contact Will: email@example.com